 Tring is famed for it's Natural History Museum which contains the UK's largest collection of stuffed mammals, birds, reptiles and insects.
 It was built in 1889 by Baron Rothschild for his son, Walter Rothschild, as a 21st birthday present.
 In 1937 the museum was gifted to the Natural History Museum.

-Restaurant near Tring Reservoirs
+Fine Dining near Tring Reservoirs

 There are four reservoirs in close proximity to each other near Tring, designed to supply water to the Grand Union Canal and its two arms to Wendover and Aylesbury.
 The reservoirs have been a nature reserve since 1955 and in 1987 were designated as a Site of Special Scientific Interest (SSSI).
 There are many rare and important bird species to be found at the reservoirs and are managed by the Herts and Middlesex Wildlife Trust and owned by the Canal and Rivers Trust.